 Is Interactive Brokers safe?
-I have been a customer at Interactive Brokers (IB) for the last 11 years, and on and off many years prior to that.
+I have been a customer at Interactive Brokers (IB) for the last 11 years and on and off for many years before that.
 I love IB as a broker, but my capital is at risk:

 Your assets in IB are not segregated but held in “street name” and thus you are liable to losses if IB defaults or goes bankrupt.

 But perhaps worse than being held in “street name” is Interactive Brokers’ weak, automated, and poor back-office practices.
 The “support” is such a weak part of their operation that it might be time to move some assets out of IB to mitigate risk.
 Why?
 Their compliance department seems painfully slow and disorganized.
 Things that should take days, take months – many months, actually.

 My recent experience with them is a reason for concern, not to mention the business model itself.
 Not only are your assets at risk if Interactive Brokers face bankruptcy, but your assets are additionally at risk of being “frozen” for a substantial amount of time because of automation and weak support.

 First, let’s explain what it means when assets are held in “street name”: